LeiRui/M4-visualization-exp/README.md

 1. Download the stock exchange dataset from https://www.kaggle.com/datasets/dgawlik/nyse.
 2. Using `parsePrice.py` in the `M4-visualization-exp/tools` folder to extract the closing price time series of each stock from the `prices.csv`.
 Assume below that these extracted csv are placed under the empty folder `/root/csvDir`.
-3. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
+3. Download DenseLines plot tool by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
 After downloading, make it executable by executing `chmod +x line-density`.
 4. Draw DensLines using the command: `./line-density 45 10 160 100 true /root/csvDir true`, which plots the DenseLines of 45 time series each containing 1600 points from /root/csvDir on a `160*100` canvas, using raw data points and M4 representation points to render `output-i45-k10-w160-h100-utrue-dfalse.png` and `output-i45-k10-w160-h100-utrue-dtrue.png`, respectively.
 The two pngs are identical thanks to the visual representativeness of M4.

 #### 5.2.2 Cost of Visualizing DenseLines From a Database